 Outdoor Skills 101

-Our general introduction to outdoor skills: Fire-making and tending, knife selection, safety & use, practical knots in the wilderness, flora & fauna of the Colorado Rockies, and wilderness navigation (with and without a compass!).
+Our general introduction to outdoor skills: Fire-making and tending, knife selection, safety & use, practical knots in the wilderness, flora & fauna of the Colorado Rockies, and classic wood lore of yesteryear.

 Whether you’re new to Colorado or the outdoors in general, or want to pick up some core skills and background knowledge, this is a fun day in the woods at our Field Site.